OperaVaria/ancient-wisdom-bot/docs/README.md

 This is a multi-platform social media bot that is set up to post a random Ancient Greek or Roman quote every day, with translation and a short context comment.
 The script is written in Python and the quote database uses the SQLite engine.
-For better accessibility, the contents of the database is also available in .cvs and .json formats (db folder).
+For better accessibility, the contents of the database are also available in .cvs and .json formats (db folder).

 Currently posting to: [Twitter](https://twitter.com/AncWisDay),